infinetwireless/infimonitor-nbi-examples/README.md

                    was launched.

-Script **make_excel_report.bat** uses **make_excel_report.py** to generate MS Excel report using hosts, links and parameters values history found in directory corresponding to a last month.
+Script **make_excel_report.bat** uses **make_excel_report.py** to generate MS Excel report using hosts, links and parameters values history found in a directory corresponding to a last month.

 Script **load_data_and_make_excel_report.bat** - all in one to get data from InfiMONITOR NBI, downsample it and to generate a MS Excel report for a last month.